Extreme ultraviolet late-phase flares as observed by EVE and AIA on board the Solar Dynamics Observatory: Results

-The bottom two panels of Fig.~\ref{fig:lp_params_hist} show the distributions of the late--phase delay and its duration for all ELP flares.
-The late--phase delay ranges between 12~minutes and 245~minutes, with a mean of $82\pm41$~minutes and a median of $57\pm21$~minutes.
-The late--phase duration spans from 22~minutes to 421~minutes, with a mean and median of $104\pm73$~minutes and $79\pm37$~minutes, respectively.
-The results are summarized in Table~\ref{tab:lp_params_results}.\\ Figure~\ref{fig:aia_eve_long_dur} shows the GOES and EVE lightcurves as well as AIA images for the ELP flare with the longest duration (the eruptive C9.9 flare on September 12, 2011).
-The times have been chosen in order to highlight the main--flare and the late--phase emissions.
-The three--part structure of the associated CME is visible in the AIA 33.5~nm images in the top row.
-The figure and the associated movie shows that the combination of cooling plasma (seen as bright regions in the center left panel during the main--flare peak and in the bottom center panel during the late--phase peak) and energy release during the late phase (newly formed loops can be observed in the bottom row of panels) seems to be responsible for the extended EUV late phase.\\
+The bottom two panels of Fig.~\ref{fig:lp_params_hist} show the distributions of the late-phase delay and its duration for all ELP flares.
+The late-phase delay ranges between 12~minutes and 245~minutes, with a mean of $82\pm41$~minutes and a median of $57\pm21$~minutes.
+The late-phase duration spans from 22~minutes to 421~minutes, with a mean and median of $104\pm73$~minutes and $79\pm37$~minutes, respectively.
+The results are summarized in Table~\ref{tab:lp_params_results}.\\ Figure~\ref{fig:aia_eve_long_dur} shows the GOES and EVE light curves as well as AIA images for the ELP flare with the longest duration (the eruptive C9.9 flare on September 12, 2011).
+The times were chosen in order to highlight the main-flare and the late-phase emissions.
+The three-part structure of the associated CME is visible in the AIA 33.5~nm images in the top row.
+The figure and the associated movie show that the combination of cooling plasma (seen as bright regions in the center left panel during the main-flare peak and in the bottom center panel during the late-phase peak) and energy release during the late phase (newly formed loops can be observed in the bottom row of panels) seems to be responsible for the extended EUV late phase.\\